 I enjoy cooking with my girlfriend Lauryn Porte, hiking, travel, sailing, and gardening.
 We're based in beautiful Berkeley, California.

 Global Health Decisions, UCSF

 Led by Professor James G Kahn and colleagues, this project aims to create a web software suite to help policy makers decide between different HIV intervention portfolios.
 The venture is unique in that in combines an effectiveness review approach with an epidemic simulation model, producing estimates for costs, infections, prevalence, etc for a 20-year period.
 I serve as the web lead.
-More info on our project site and we've even soft-released a very early test version.
+More info at the Global Health Decisions website.

 MUHAS-UCSF Academic Learning Project

 I was a research assistant for this project, led by Professors Sarah Macfarlane and Ephata Kaaya.
 The program was a long-term partnership between the largest medical school in Tanzania (the Muhimbili University of Health and Allied Sciences) and UCSF.
 The results of this partnership were published in a supplement to The Journal of Public Health Policy.
 Currently, I am working on finishing a model of physician training and movement in Tanzania, called the Increasing Clinically Active Doctors tool.